 In each of the trailing certifications the evaluator charged with administering these tests will not be allowed to see the laying of the trail.
 GPS with “bread crumb” capabilities will be employed by the trail layer subject should the trail or subject need to be found if the K9 fails.
 The evaluator may carry a mated GPS to the subject’s and the handler will not be able to see the GPS until after the test.

 One observer of the K9 teams’ choosing may accompany the K9 team at the approval of the evaluator.
 The observer may act as a “cover man” and assist the K9 handler with obstacles, distractions, and dangerous situations.
 The observer may not communicate with the handler in regards to search strategy.
 Though the cover man may at times be needed to strategize with the handler and handle the K9 in real world situations, he or she will not be allowed to do so for the purposes of these tests.

 The Georgia K9 NTC K9 Trailing Certification Process is governed by officers of this company in Master Trainer posistions.
 These standards are reviewed regularly for quality, new training protocols, and agency requirements.
 Please call or write for our certification test standards.

 We are constantly striving to provide the absolute best trailing training available.
 Part of that process is to build our trainer base by including exceptionally gifted handlers into our cadre.
 This is not an easy process and is by invitation only.

-Our TTT Training Program is administered by a governing body of officers in Master Trainer positions.
-Master Trainers are responsible for:
+Our GAK9 Trailing Training Program is administered by a governing body of officers in Current Trainer positions.
+Trainers are responsible for:

 - Training program development